Why start a gaming live stream?

 - Schedule: If you have a packed programming calendar, consider using live streams instead of uploads to offload some of the editing and post-production time.

-Afterward, you can trim your live stream easily with Enhancements in Creator Studio.
 Consider trying out a live stream the next time you are inspired for a more spur of the moment video.
 Then, check YouTube Analytics to see how your fans reacted.